lorescri/University-mathematics-projects/Mathematics 19-20/Linear Optimization/Last assignment1 Ex11/README.md

 ## Attachments
 This section includes:

-1. **Data Input**: Our journey begins with data input in `Initialize_variables.txt`.
+1. **Data Input**: Our journey begins with data input in `Initialise_variables.txt`.
 In this file, the initial values are assigned to the variables.

 2. **Model Development**: We turn to mathematical modeling, crafting a framework that accommodates constraints and objectives.
 This repository includes an `.mos` file for Xpress software called `Production_Xpress.mos`, which formulates and solves the exercise, considering all the given conditions.